OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 Writing Your First Software Test
 --------------------------------

-Writing software tests for each method as you good is your best defense for confirming you understand what your code does, confirming your code behaves the way you intend, and finding problems as soon as possible so they won't cause trouble later.
+Writing software tests for each method as you go is your best defense for confirming you understand what your code does, confirming your code behaves the way you intend, and finding problems as soon as possible so they won't cause trouble later.
 The longer you put off testing, the harder it is to